I-Man-H/SystemEngineering/Week 4/Week 4.md

 * Consider the process you will need to do for requirements analysis.
 * Think of the processes you will need to do for analysis of concept sketches.
 Do you have the skill sets in your team?
 * Once you have made a decision as to which project – register on the course website.
 * Start with the initial allocation of jobs for the requirements analysis.

+Group Project instructions can be accessed [here](https://wattlecourses.anu.edu.au/mod/resource/view.php?id=3026625).

 ## Group Project Topics
 1. [Project A: Urban Composting and Processing](https://wattlecourses.anu.edu.au/mod/resource/view.php?id=3026627)